-We were proud to support 19 Indigenous team members to enable them to participate in the inaugural Wesfarmers Indigenous Leadership Program (WILP).
-This ground-breaking program supports Aboriginal and Torres Strait Islander leaders across Wesfarmers with practical, comprehensive, and insightful learnings and experiences to accelerate management and executive opportunities.
-The WILP is a cross-divisional program, meaning that participants develop broad networks and benefit from the experiences from each Wesfarmers division.
+This program supports Aboriginal and Torres Strait Islander leaders across the Group with practical, comprehensive and insightful learnings and experiences to develop and promote management and executive opportunities.
+The WILP is a cross-divisional program, giving participants the opportunity to develop broad networks and benefit from the experiences of different divisions.

-We have also maintained our relationship with CareerTrackers, ensuring we provide pathways for young Aboriginal and Torres Strait Islander professionals into our business.
+Wesfarmers has also maintained our relationship with CareerTrackers, helping to provide pathways for young Aboriginal and Torres Strait Islander professionals into our businesses.

 Aboriginal and Torres Strait Islander procurement

-We are focused on supporting organisations that deliver strong, positive social outcomes in the areas where we live and operate and we look to add value to our partner organisations, the community and our businesses.
-We direct our community funding to projects and initiatives within our focus areas of medical research and wellbeing, education and the arts.
-We also endeavour to support organisations that are Aboriginal and Torres Strait Islander led, or that have significant Aboriginal and Torres Strait Islander programs.
+Wesfarmers is focused on supporting organisations that deliver strong, positive social outcomes in the areas where we live and operate.
+We look to add value to our partner organisations and communities.
+Community funding is directed to projects and initiatives within our focus areas of medical research and wellbeing, education and the arts.
+We also endeavour to support organisations that are Aboriginal and Torres Strait Islander led or that have significant Aboriginal and Torres Strait Islander community programs.

-During the year, we continued to support the Clontarf Foundation, which we have done since 2001.
-We currently employ more than 375 Aboriginal and Torres Strait Islander men who are Clontarf alumni and students.
+During the year, we continued to support the Clontarf Foundation, which we have done since 2000.
+We currently employ 644 Aboriginal and Torres Strait Islander men who are Clontarf alumni and students.

 Celebrating Aboriginal and Torres Strait Islander culture

-As Yirra Yaakin’s Koondarm Koomba (Dream Big) Partner, Wesfarmers Arts provides major, long-term support for Yirra Yaakin to commission new works of First Nations theatre by emerging and celebrated Indigenous writers in Western Australia and nationally.
-We have supported what is Australia’s biggest Aboriginal-led theatre company since 2016.
+As Yirra Yaakin Aboriginal Theatre’s Koondarm Koomba (Dream Big) Partner, Wesfarmers Arts provides long-term support for Yirra Yaakin to commission new works of First Nations theatre by emerging and celebrated Indigenous writers in Western Australia and nationally.
+We have supported Yirra Yaakin, Australia’s largest and most long-standing Aboriginal-led theatre company, since 2016.